 A report in the Financial Times in May 2017 suggested that there were 759 separate EU international agreements with potential relevance to Britain.
 This included 295 agreements related to trade, as well as agreements related to regulatory co-operation, fisheries, agriculture, nuclear co-operation and transport co-operation (including aviation).
 The agreements cover 168 countries, with multiple accords with certain countries.

 The Government has indicated that such high figures are misleading, and that not all of the treaties would require action to maintain continuity following Brexit.
 Some of these treaties have been superseded, are redundant or no longer relevant to the UK, and there are also multiple agreements that could be understood as one agreement.
 In some cases, the UK has signed agreements in its own right and therefore does not need new agreements.

 Around a quarter of the EU’s international agreements have been classified as mixed agreements because they cover competences shared by the EU and Member States.
 This means that they have been ratified separately by EU Member States as well as approved at EU level.
 While EU-only agreements will cease to apply to the UK once it leaves the EU, some legal experts have suggested that aspects of mixed agreements could continue to apply.
 However, the EU has stated that all agreements will cease to apply.

 The Government has indicated that it is seeking the transitional adoption or “rollover” of all the EU’s trade agreements and other preferential trade arrangements with third countries.
-The Trade Bill has been introduced to help with this.
-This will enable current trade arrangements with third countries that the UK is currently party to through the EU to be replicated in UK-third country agreements when the UK leaves.
-This would not preclude a fuller revision of these agreements in the longer term to create a more bespoke trading arrangement.
+This will enable current arrangements with third countries that the UK is currently party to as an EU Member state to be replicated in UK-third country agreements when the UK leaves.
+This would not preclude a fuller revision of these agreements in the longer term to create a more bespoke arrangement.